 As the decades, which were like human years to us, went by, she kept on trying the same experience with different mortal captives, all of them young and impressionable, to see how far their emotions and those of their lovers would go.
 It had become a ritual, a tradition, set in permafrost ice for every time she tried the experience.

 Was this the hundredth, two-hundredth, three-hundredth time she scried into the mirror, to catch a glimpse of her next captive and the matching quester before shattering it?

-Anyway, while scrying, there she saw it, the place where it all would begin to write itself: in a distant province lay and lies a quaint townscape of colourful gables and half-timbered walls, just like so many communities she had visited and gleaned the subjects of her experiments from.
+Anyway, while scrying, there she saw it, the place where it all would begin to write itself: in a distant province lay and lies a quaint townscape of colourful gables and half-timbered walls, that give the various dwellings a picturesque air: just like so many communities she had visited and gleaned the subjects of her experiments from.
 On one side, a vast blue stream like an artery; on the other, a little wooded mountain or mesa.
 Right in front of that town that rested on the gentle slope, a vast blue ocean, of a far brighter blue and far more teeming with life and colour than the Snow Queen's own.

 Ichigozaka, literally "Strawberry Hill."

 The brilliant splendour of that magical realm made her gnash her teeth and look with longing eyes.
 In the schoolrooms, drawings made by the children lined the walls.
 The furniture in every home was dazzling clean.